goulartfs/mop/README.md

 ## Project Structure

-> Should I use a service layer or make my
-> application depend directly on the use case?
-> It makes a difference?

 - **app** - Application main directory.
 Concrete implementations.

 - **domain** - Domain layer, with entities and business rules.
 Abstract implementations.